Table of Contents

 10. Create a video series or webinar course

-A webinar course or a video series is a great way to both persuade prospects to subscribe and to keep them coming back in future emails.
+Creating a video series or a webinar course is a great way to both persuade prospects to subscribe and to keep them coming back in future emails.
 This way you aren’t just offering one lead magnet, but a whole email course.